-Make Peace with your Plate – by Jess Ainscough aka The Wellness Warrior is a part memoir and part discussion on “ditching diets and mending our torturous relationships with food.”
+Make Peace with your Plate – by Jess Ainscough is a part memoir and part discussion on “ditching diets and mending our torturous relationships with food.”

 It’s about loving and accepting ourselves and eating food that loves us back.

 The book includes healthy recipes and meditations.
-Although it was originally released as a ebook, this edition contains three times the amount of content.
+Although it was originally released as an ebook, this edition contains three times the amount of content.

-An inspiring story of transformation and great introduction to a wholefood plant based way of eating.
+Make Peace with your Plate is an inspiring story of transformation and a great introduction to a whole food plant-based way of eating.